fhircast/sandbox.js/README.md

 "/": GET with HTML/JavaScript (frontend.html file) to provide the web page to subscribe and post events to the hub.

-    /log : (on ws not http)
-        Websocket to broadcast the server side logs to the client browser.
+"/log": (on ws not http), Websocket to broadcast the server side logs to the client browser.

-Client endpoints
+## Client endpoints

-    /client
-        POST with JSON payload
-        Receive events and subscribtion cancelations from the hub /client
+"/client": POST with JSON payload to receive events and subscribtion cancelations from the hub.

-        GET with standard query string
-        Receive callback check from the hub
+"/client": GET with standard query string to receive callback check from the hub

 Installation
 ========================================
-On Windows,MacOS or linux:
+On Windows or MacOS:
-    Install node at nodejs.org
+1. Install node at nodejs.org
-    Install npm, the node package manager
+2. Install npm, the node package manager
-    Clone the github and run "npm install" in its directory.
+3. Clone the github and run "npm install" in its directory.
 This will install the modules defined in package.json.
-    Run with "node endpoints.js".
+4. Run with "node endpoints.js".
 This starts the endpoint for the hub and the client.
-    Navigate your browser to "http://localhost:6001/" to access the UI.
+5. Navigate your browser to "http://localhost:6001/" to access the UI.